Need a quick to knit pattern to use up all those balls of yarn leftover from other projects.

 Final Rnd: *K2tog four times.

 Cut yarn, leaving a tail of about 8 in.
 Thread yarn through 8 stitches remaining on needles.
 Pull yarn tight to close the top of the hat.
-Weave in ends.
+Weave in yarn ends.

 If desired, add a pompom.